Indiana: Statehood and settlement

-Civil War and late 19th century industry
+Civil War and late 19th-century industry

-During the American Civil War, Indiana became politically influential and played an important role in the affairs of the nation.
-Indiana was the first western state to mobilize for the United States in the war, and soldiers from Indiana participated in all the war's major engagements.
-The state provided 126 infantry regiments, 26 batteries of artillery and 13 regiments of cavalry to the Union.
+Indiana was the first western state to mobilize for the United States in the American Civil War, and soldiers from Indiana participated in all the war's major engagements.
 In 1861, Indiana was assigned a quota of 7,500 soldiers to join the Union Army.
 So many volunteered in the first call that thousands had to be turned away.
-Before the war ended, Indiana had contributed 208,367 men.
-Casualties were over 35% among these men: 24,416 lost their lives and over 50,000 more were wounded.
+Before the war ended, Indiana had contributed 208,367 organized in 126 infantry regiments, 26 batteries of artillery and 13 regiments of cavalry to the Union.
+Casualties were over 35% of the enlisted: 24,416 men lost their lives and over 50,000 more were wounded.
 The only Civil War conflicts fought in Indiana were the Newburgh Raid, a bloodless capture of the city; and the Battle of Corydon, which occurred during Morgan's Raid leaving 15 dead, 40 wounded, and 355 captured.

 After the war, Indiana remained a largely agricultural state.
 Post-war industries included mining, including limestone extraction; meatpacking; food processing, such as milling grain, distilling it into alcohol; and the building of wagons, buggies, farm machinery, and hardware.
 However, the discovery of natural gas in the 1880s in northern Indiana led to an economic boom: the abundant and cheap fuel attracted heavy industry; the availability of jobs, in turn, attracted new settlers from other parts of the country as well as from Europe.
 This led to the rapid expansion of cities such as South Bend, Indianapolis, and Fort Wayne.